Naardeze/Draughts10x10/README.md

 # Draughts10x10
 Java Swing International Draughts with AI

-Play draughts against computer (minimax with alfa beta pruning).
+Play draughts against computer (minimax with alfa beta pruning, using bitboards for extra performance).

 No draw implemented!!